Skip to content

 When we tried to reach the Loch Ness visitor’s center, we made a bit of a wrong turn.
 This sent us along the wrong side of the loch and forced us to turn around.
 But, I don’t see it as an issue at all.
 We got some beautiful scenic views of the loch and the lush surroundings!

-If you’re looking for something quick and easy during your time in Inverness, you could always take a drive around the Loch!
+If you’re looking for something easy during your time in Inverness, you could always take a drive around the Loch!

 Outside the visitor’s center stands the first submersible ever used to investigate Nessie.
 Built to hold only one person (and probably not very comfortably), the Viperfish took its creator Dan Taylor deep into the Loch.
 But he did not come back empty-handed.
 On one of his expeditions, he experienced a sudden, unexpected turn and saw a cloud of dust rising from the bottom of the loch.
 Unfortunately, the submarine wasn’t fast enough to catch up with whatever caused the disturbance.